When does the Freshman Seminar application process begin?

 Is there an advantage to taking a seminar in the fall?

 No. Although more seminars are offered in the fall term, you should apply to whichever seminars interest you most, regardless of the term in which they are offered.
-You may take a seminar in both terms, space permitting, although instructors are encouraged to give priority in the spring term to students who have not taken a fall term seminar.
+You may take a seminar in both terms, space permitting, although instructors sometimes give priority in the spring term to students who have not had the experience of a fall term seminar.